A K-drama Fan's Guide to the Baeksang Arts Awards

 All the nominees, whether a program or individual (director, writer, actor) are eligible to win the Daesang.
 Prior to the ceremony, the panel of judges shortlists the Daesang nominees, without announcing them to the public.
 The shortlist, as well as some insight into the judges' thought process, is disclosed days after the ceremony.

-Last year, the rom-com drama When the Camellia Blooms starring Gong Hyo-jin as a single mother and Kang Ha-neul as the country cop who falls in love with her, won the Daesang for its social relevance, showing "that ordinary people can gather and make a collective change."
+In 2020, the rom-com drama When the Camellia Blooms starring Gong Hyo-jin as a single mother and Kang Ha-neul as the country cop who falls in love with her, won the Daesang for its social relevance, showing "that ordinary people can gather and make a collective change."
 It was later revealed that Kim Hee-ae was also in the running for her performance as a spurned wife in World of the Married (she won Best Actress instead), as well as the popular musical variety series Mr. Trot.

 The Daesang Queens